knope-dev/knope/docs/src/content/docs/reference/Config File/Steps/create-pull-request.md

 ### `base`

-The branch to create the pull request against.
-This is **required**.
+The branch that the pull request should target.
+This is a **required** parameter.

 ### `title.template`

 A template string for the title of the pull request.
-This is **required**.
+This is a **required** parameter.

 ### `title.variables`